 June 13, 2018

-Businesspeople (and their legal counsel) are on the road more than ever before: according to Statistics Canada, while Canada-U.S. traffic is down, the number of Canadian residents travelling overseas has increased every year since 2003 – and is up 153.3% between 2003 and 2017.
+Businesspeople (and their legal counsel) are on the road more than ever before: according to Statistics Canada, in 2023, Canadian residents took a total of 34 million trips abroad.
 Most travel with digital devices in hand (or briefcase).
 And more business travellers run into digital device searches at the Canadian border.
-The Canada Border Services Agency (CBSA) takes the view it can search the contents of any digital device at the border and can require a traveller to unlock and unencrypt a digital device to do so – even if it doesn’t have reason to be suspicious.
+The Canada Border Services Agency (CBSA) takes the view it can search the contents of any digital device at the border and can require a traveller to unlock and unencrypt a digital device to do so, even if it doesn’t have reason to be suspicious.
 We disagree.
+In 2020, so did the Alberta Court of Appeal in its decision in R. v.
+Canfield.
+And with its August 9, 2024 decision in R. v.
+Pike, so does the Ontario Court of Appeal.
+While these decisions aren’t binding beyond Alberta and Ontario, as appeal level decisions they are most definitely persuasive across Canada.

-Here’s the basis for the CBSA’s view, why we disagree with it, and practical tips to protect your privacy (and for lawyers, clients’ privilege) when travelling internationally.
+Here’s the basis for the CBSA’s view, the Alberta and Ontario appeal courts’ view, and practical tips to protect your privacy (and for lawyers, clients’ privilege) when travelling internationally.

 Privacy @ the Border